yiren-jian/CoT-RNA-Transfer/README.md

 ## Requirements

+In this repo:
-In this repo, we provide the script and model for running inference (testing).
+- We provide the script and model for running inference (testing).
 Any machines with a CPU and an Ubuntu system should work.
 The GPU is not required for inference.
+- We also provide code and instructions for training models.
+A GPU is required for training.

+We recommend using Anaconda to create a virtual environment for this project.
 Assuming you have [Anaconda](https://www.anaconda.com/) installed (then skip the following two commands), or you can do
 ```bash
 wget https://repo.anaconda.com/archive/Anaconda3-2021.05-Linux-x86_64.sh
 bash Anaconda3-2021.05-Linux-x86_64.sh